Britain agrees Brexit divorce deal with EU, May's opponents vow to thwart it

 A senior EU official confirmed that a draft text had been agreed.
 EU leaders could meet on Nov.
 25 for a summit to seal the Brexit deal if May’s cabinet approves the text, diplomatic sources said.

-The EU and Britain need an agreement to keep trade flowing between the world’s biggest trading bloc and the United Kingdom, home to the biggest international financial centre.
+The EU and Britain need an agreement to keep trade flowing between the world’s biggest trading bloc and the United Kingdom, home to the biggest international financial center.

 By seeking to leave the EU while preserving the closest possible ties, May’s compromise plan has upset Brexiteers, pro-Europeans, Scottish nationalists, the Northern Irish party that props up her government, and some of her own ministers.